symfony/symfony-docs/session.rst

 Session Idle Time/Keep Alive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are often circumstances where you may want to protect, or minimize
+There are often circumstances where you may want to protect or minimize
+unauthorized use of a session.
+You can do this by destroying the session after a
-unauthorized use of a session when a user steps away from their terminal while
+certain period of idle time, such as when a user steps away from their terminal
-logged in by destroying the session after a certain period of idle time.
+while logged in.
 For
 example, it is common for banking applications to log the user out after just
 5 to 10 minutes of inactivity.
 Setting the cookie lifetime here is not
 appropriate because that can be manipulated by the client, so we must do the expiry